Muhammad's first revelation: Before the revelation

 Muhammad was born and raised in Mecca.
 When he was nearly 40, he used to spend many hours alone in prayer and speculating over the aspects of creation.
-He was concerned with the ignorance of divine guidance (Jahiliyyah), social unrest, injustice, widespread discrimination (particularly against women), fighting among tribes and abuse of tribal authorities prevalent in pre-Islamic Arabia.
-The moral degeneration of his fellow people, and his own quest for a true religion further lent fuel to this, with the result that he now began to withdraw periodically to a cave named Mount Hira, three miles north of Mecca, for contemplation and reflection.
+He was concerned with the ignorance of divine guidance, social unrest, injustice, widespread discrimination, fighting among tribes and abuse of tribal authorities prevalent in pre-Islamic Arabia.
+The moral degeneration of his fellow people, and his own quest for a true religion further lent fuel to this, with the result that he now began to withdraw periodically to a cave named Hira, three miles north of Mecca, for contemplation and reflection.
 Islamic tradition holds that Muhammad during this period began to have dreams replete with spiritual significance which were fulfilled according to their true import; and this was the commencement of his divine revelation.

 The first revelation

-According to Muslim tradition, during one such occasion while he was in contemplation, the angel Gabriel appeared before him in the year AD 610 and said, "Read", upon which he replied, "I am unable to read".
-Thereupon the angel caught hold of him and embraced him heavily.
+According to Islamic tradition, during one such occasion while he was in contemplation, the angel Gabriel appeared before him in the year 610 CE and said, "Read", upon which he replied, "I am unable to read".
+Thereupon the angel caught him (forcefully) and pressed him so hard that he could not bear it any more.
 This happened two more times after which the angel commanded Muhammad to recite the following verses: